Welcome to Trend In Need!

 According to studies, hand-printed textiles using natural dyes reduce chemical pollution by up to 90% compared to synthetic dyeing processes.

-While natural dyes offer a unique, organic appeal, they have certain limitations, such as a limited color palette and reduced durability.
-As a result, many artisans now also use synthetic dyes, which provide a broader range of colors, better vibrancy, and higher durability.
+While natural dyes offer a unique, organic appeal, they have certain limitations, such as a limited colour palette and reduced durability.
+As a result, many artisans now also use synthetic dyes, which provide a broader range of colours, better vibrancy, and higher durability.
 Synthetic dyes are especially popular in mass-market production, as they retain their brightness over time and withstand regular washing.

 Pros and Cons of Hand Printing on Fabric